nachtfunke/helloyes/src/work/hire.md

 + A CSS Developer, Accessibility Advocate & UI Designer.
 + Self-Sufficiency, Reliability, Ambition, Honesty.
 + A holistic approach to translating values into design, design into code, code into experiences.
-+ Passion goverend by high standards, driven by inclusive design principles and web standards.
++ Passion governed by high standards, driven by inclusive design principles and web standards.
 + A highly opinionated plus-size loud queer 🏳️‍🌈 person, dabbling in counter-culture.
 + A musician, meditation- and mindfulness 🧘‍♀️ teacher, photographer and (systemic) counsellor Ψ in training under supervision.